alvitovitch/Down-and-Dandy/README.md

 <h2>Phase II: Confrontation</h2>

 During the Confrontation phase Archibald confronts his rivals across the street.
-This may be done at any time, however depending on the information and evidence you uncover differnt moves/options will be available to you.
+This may be done at any time, however depending on the information and evidence you uncover different things will happen!
-This section is more of a JRPG turn based strategy sectiona and will end... with DRAMA!
 <br><br><br>
 <h1>Functionality</h1>